bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfSlots_3ol50yqfz8ZAv5ApU0vpo5/Documentation.md

-Indicates the number of device slots.
+Indicates the number of slots.